jwall149/tonny.me/about/me/index.md

 Email: its(at)thisdomain

 Full-stack Engineer.
-16 years of experience in Software Development.
-Extensive engineering expertise on the large scale systems includes e-commerce, HTML5 games, or microservices.
+Start coding for money since 16.
+Extensive engineering expertise on the large scale systems includes e-commerce, HTML5 games, and microservices system.

 In-depth understanding of how to apply Agile in development.
 Always hunger for challenge and problem-solving.
 Professional at self-motivation.
 Capable of working in a multi-timezone team.

 ## COMPANIES

 ### VELTRA
 Tokyo, Japan, 2007/06 ~ Now

 Senior Engineer for Extended Veltra System.
 In charge of building a system and also Engineer Culture.
 Focus on achieving a high scalability microservice system